MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/move-or-migrate-mailboxes/mailbox-exceeded-maximum-number-of-large-itmes.md

 You use one of the following to try to migrate a user's mailbox data from your on-premises messaging environment to Microsoft 365:

-- The New Migration Batch Wizard in the Exchange admin center of Office 365
+- The New Migration Batch Wizard in the Exchange admin center of Microsoft 365
-- The E-mail Migration wizard in the Exchange admin center of Office 365
+- The E-mail Migration wizard in the Exchange admin center of Microsoft 365
 - Exchange Online PowerShell

 However, you receive an error message that resembles the following: